pelias/documentation/response.md

 Additionally, `/reverse` queries will have a `distance` parameter, which is the distance, in meters, from the query point.

-## Notable features
+## Notable elements

 ### `gid`
+All places in Mapzen Search have a global identifier, known as a `gid`.
+Each matching record returned from a [`/search`](search), [`/autocomplete`](autocomplete), or [`/reverse`](reverse) geocoding request has a `gid` field.

-This is a "global id" that can be used to reference a result with the [/place](place.md) endpoint.
-It consists of an identifier for the dataset, a layer, and finally an `id` for the individual record.
-This `id` corresponds to stable ids from datasets wherever possible (such as the ID of an OpenStreetMap Node or Way).
-Not all datasets have stable ID's (in particular OpenAddresses records), so for OpenAddresses, Mapzen Search includes the name of the source dataset in OpenAddresses as a part of the ID scheme.
+The `gid` consists of an identifier for the dataset, a layer, and an `id` for the individual record.

+There are some important considerations for using IDs in Mapzen Search:

+- You should not create your own ID values.
-The `gid` is also used to retrieve full details on a particular result from the `place` endpoint.
-[Full details](place.md) on ID schemes are part of the `/place` endpoint.
+- ID values are not stable and you should not store them for future use.
+You should only use IDs at the time when you receive the search results.
+One valid use for the `gid` is to retrieve full details on a particular result from the `place` endpoint.

 ### `label`
 The `label` is a human-friendly representation of the place, ready to be displayed to an end user.
 The label field attempts to use a format that is right for the region the result is in, although Mapzen Search only supports a few countries at the moment.